PrefectHQ/prefect/docs/guides/prefect-deploy.md

 Work pool-based deployments also allow you to assign a work queue name to prioritize work and allow you to limit concurrent runs at the work pool level.

-The following diagram provides a high-level overview of the conceptual elements involved in defining a work-pool based deployment that is polled by a worker and executing a flow run based on that deployment.
+The following diagram provides a high-level overview of the conceptual elements involved in defining a work-pool based deployment that is polled by a worker and executes a flow run based on that deployment.

 ```mermaid
 %%{